steryan/JFRUIT/README.md

 TODO:

-	1.Move UI functionality into Core
+	1.Add test cases to verify to core to verify functionality

-	2.Add test cases to verify to core to verify functionality
+	2.Build with sonar/EclEmma-jCoCo

-	3.Build with sonar/EclEmma-jCoCo
+	3.Add TestNG suites to execute tests